aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to OTT via Java or Online App" h2="On Premise Java API for PowerPoint POTX to OTT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint POTX to Word OTT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert POTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to OTT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint POTX to Word OTT.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert POTX to HTML with ease.
+This API is feature-rich and provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of file formats such as PPT, PPTX, PPS, PPSX, POT, POTX, ODP, OTP, and more.

+Aspose.Words for Java is a feature-rich Word Processing API that enables developers to convert HTML to OTT.
+This API provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, ODT, RTF, HTML, and more.
+It also provides features such as document comparison, mail merge, and document protection.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint POTX to Word OTT.
+This comprehensive suite of file format automation libraries provides developers with the tools they need to quickly and easily convert documents.
+With its powerful APIs, developers can create, edit, and convert documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}